Need help to sort out a family law problem?

 - Do I want to see my children on special days like birthdays, Christmas, Mother’s Day or Father’s Day?
 Remember, your family may have their own special days you would like your children to be a part of.

 - How will my children travel between my home and the other parent’s home?
 Who will collect and drop the children back?

-For a conference about your property:
+For a conference that also includes property: